Can you imagine what the drive-bys are doing that?

 And what are they doing giving this guy awards?

-Really ripping this chapter.
+And we're really ripping this chapter.

 Mark Lamont Hill, really ripping this chapter of the local NAA LCP.

-And old David here's got a point.
+And old David here has got a point.

 Man.